 I’m sorry, but I have a strong aversion to mnemonics.
 I get particularly frustrated by mnemonics that don’t fit the letters to actions = actions being crow-barred into the word, or another letter being added so it is no longer an actual word.
 In the case of HELPERR the first E is for ‘evaluate for episiotomy’ – which I am yet to see anyone seriously do in real life.
 Firstly, you would have to be very brave to attempt putting scissors in such a tight space next to a baby’s head/face.
 Secondly, if you really need to get your hands in – you will, and a tear will be the least of your worries in that moment.
 I have recently heard that ‘E’ is now used for ‘explain’, which is much better.
 Another problem with HELPERR is that it assumes the woman is on her back – which I guess she usually is if the baby is stuck.
 The first two manouvres ‘McRoberts’ and ‘suprapubic pressure’ are only effective when the shoulder is stuck on the symphysis pubis.
 Otherwise they are a waste of precious time.

 OK, rant over.
 I know that some people find mnemonics assist them to remember sequences, and that hospital staff are expected to follow them.
 I can see the place of this approach within a hospital setting where a range of practitioners with a range of skill and experience may be dealing with an emergency.
 At least everyone knows what comes next and I have seen it work well for a ‘group’ approach to the problem.
 In addition, for legal purposes (see above article) it looks good if you have documented evidence of working through the HELPERR sequence.
 Because HELPERR is the standard approach I will not list ‘how to’ here – the links provided at the beginning of this post give instructions to follow.
-However, I have added a movie showing how McRoberts works (with classical music!?):
+However, here is a movie showing how McRoberts works (with classical music!?

 However the limitations of the HELPERR approach become apparent when assumptions about position (reclining/on back) and environment (on a hospital bed) are removed.
 If a shoulder dystocia occurs in a small toilet cubical with an upright woman – how do you perform McRoberts?
 Or, if the baby’s shoulders are stuck mid pelvis, or on the ‘sit bones’, the first techniques in HELPERR will be ineffective.